softsys4ai/care/README.md

 ```

 ## Contacts
-Please please feel free to contact via email if you find any issues or have any feedbacks.
-Thank you for using Unicorn.
+Please feel free to contact via email if you find any issues or have any feedbacks.
+Thank you for using Care.
 |Name|Email|
 |---------------|------------------|
 |Md Abir Hossen|mhossen@email.sc.edu|